LLM Interpretability with Identifiable Temporal-Instantaneous Representation: Experiments

 \subsection{Real LLM Activation Analysis}

 \paragraph{Experiment Setup} We train our linear model on activations from the pretrained LLM \texttt{pythia-160m-deduped} \citep{biderman2023pythia}, using \texttt{SAELens} \citep{bloom2024saetrainingcodebase} and \texttt{dictionary-learning} \citep{marks2024dictionary_learning} for activation extraction.
 The model is trained on 50 million tokens from the \texttt{Pile} dataset \citep{gao2020pile}.
-To capture time-delayed influences, we set $\tau \leq 20$ in Eq.~\ref{eq:data_generating_process} and aggregate the $B_{\tau}$ matrices using max-pooling, preserving any causal link that appears at any time step.
+To capture time-delayed influences, we set $\tau \leq 20$ in Eq.~\ref{eq:data_generating_process} and aggregate the $\mathbf{B}_ {\tau}$ matrices using max-pooling, preserving any causal link that appears at any time step.
 We evaluate three feature dimensionalities: 768 (matching the LLM’s hidden size and aligned with Section~\ref{sec: identifiability}), 3072, and 6144—the latter two following common SAE training setups.
 Unless specified, main text examples use 3072-dimensional features with $\tau = 20$.
-Full training details and additional results (sensitivity and ablation studies are included) are in Appendix~\ref{app:llm activation}.

-\paragraph{Quantitative Evaluation on SAEBench} Before we dive into the details of concept relation recovery, we first present a quantitative comparison between our method and existing SAE approaches.
+Full training details and additional results (sensitivity and ablation studies are included) are in Appendix~\ref{app:llm activation}. \paragraph{Quantitative Evaluation on SAEBench} Before we dive into the details of concept relation recovery, we first present a quantitative comparison between our method and existing SAE approaches.
 Since our main contribution lies in recovering temporal and instantaneous concept-to-concept relations, which are not reflected in current SAE benchmarks, we expect our model to perform on par with established SAEs on SAEBench tasks.
 This expectation is confirmed by the results in Table~\ref{tab:saebench}.
 Additional experiment results on larger latent size and model size can be found in Appendix \ref{app:additional saebench}.

 \paragraph{Case Studies}

 We start with an illustrative case in Figure~\ref{fig:example}, demonstrating how our model uncovers interpretable concept features with both time-delayed and instantaneous causal relationships from real-world LLM activations.
 This example provides an integrated view of how concepts are structured over time and interact within a single time step.
 Note that feature interpretations may vary beyond this case; additional examples and discussions appear in Appendix~\ref{app:llm activation}.